Moeller High School

-Moeller High School (/ˈmoʊlər/ MOH-lər), known as Moeller, is a private, all-male, college-preparatory high school in the suburbs of Cincinnati, in Hamilton County, Ohio.
-It is currently one of four all-male Catholic high schools in the Cincinnati area.
+Archbishop Moeller High School (/ˈmoʊlər/ MOH-lər), known as Moeller, is a private, all-male, college-preparatory high school in the suburbs of Cincinnati, in Hamilton County, Ohio, United States.
+It is one of five all-male Catholic high schools in the Cincinnati area.

 History

-Archbishop Moeller High School was established in Fall 1958 when Archbishop Karl J. Alter appointed Monsignor Edward A. McCarthy and Brother Paul Sibbing, S.M., to supervise the planning and construction of a new high school near Montgomery, Ohio.
+Archbishop Moeller High School was established in fall 1958 when Archbishop Karl J. Alter appointed Monsignor Edward A. McCarthy and Brother Paul Sibbing to supervise the planning and construction of a new high school near Montgomery, Ohio.
 Funds for the school were provided by Catholic parishioners in the Cincinnati area as part of the Archbishop's High School Fund Campaign.
 Archbishop Alter named the school Archbishop Moeller High School to commemorate the fourth Archbishop of Cincinnati, Henry K. Moeller.

 Moeller High School opened its doors in September 1960, along with La Salle High School, a fellow Cincinnati Archdiocesan school.
-Marianist Brother Lawrence Eveslage, S.M., was appointed the first principal, and the faculty consisted of Marianist priests and brothers as well as laity.
+Marianist Brother Lawrence Eveslage was appointed the first principal, and the faculty consisted of Marianist priests and brothers as well as laity.
 Moeller High School's first class graduated in 1964.
-Since then, over 6,000 graduates have become Moeller High School alumni.
+Since then, over 12,000 graduates have become Moeller High School alumni.

-When it opened its doors in 1960, Moeller High School received students from over 15 parishes in the northeastern part of the Greater Cincinnati area, drawing from Roger Bacon High School and Purcell Marian High School, two other all-male comprehensive Cincinnati Archdiocesan schools.
-Moeller High School now accepts students from beyond its traditional boundaries, using a three-tiered system of enrollment.

 Academics

-Laptop program
+Academic philosophy

 Starting with the freshman class of 1999, Moeller High School adopted a new laptop program.
 All freshmen are required to lease laptops through the program to assist in education.
 Leasing costs are included as part of school tuition.
 The laptops are equipped to use the new network installed in the school, and teachers are encouraged to use the laptops to do more in the classroom.
 Common uses for the laptops include writing papers, doing research (using both the Internet and the school's reference systems), and presenting projects.
 Many textbooks have been replaced by electronic versions.
-Starting with the class of 2012, students began leasing Tablet PCs rather than standard laptops, allowing them to take notes within OneNote without needing to type.
+Starting with the class of 2018, students began leasing Tablet PCs rather than standard laptops, allowing them to take notes within OneNote without needing to type.

-Art program

-The Moeller art program is a nationally recognized four-year program which culminates in Advanced Placement Studio Art and Art History.
-The program is led by department chair Jacquelyn Sommer, The program is based on extensive use of the sketchbook, as well as drawing from direct observation, as opposed to copying photographs.
-Each year the graduating class earns 1–3 million dollars in scholarship offers from top Visual Arts, Architecture, and Design universities.
+Co-curriculars

+As of 2024, more than 85% Moeller students are involved in co-curricular activities.